GabeScott/standard-works-vault/General Conference/2001 October - Prayer.md

 “Yea, how quick to be lifted up in pride; yea, how quick to boast, and do all manner of that which is iniquity; and how slow are they to remember the Lord their God, and to give ear unto his counsels, yea, how slow to walk in wisdom’s paths!

-“Behold, they do not desire that the Lord their God, who hath created them, should rule and reign over them; notwithstanding his great goodness and his mercy towards them, they do set at naught his counsels, and they will not that he should be their guide.”4
+“Behold, they do not desire that the Lord their God, who hath created them, should rule and reign over them; notwithstanding his great goodness and his mercy towards them, they do set at naught his counsels, and they will not that he should be their guide.”[^4]

 From those three short verses of scripture, we see three causes for the sad drift away from humble prayer.
 First, while God implores us to pray, the enemy of our souls belittles and then derides it.
 The warning from 2 Nephi is true: “And now, my beloved brethren, I perceive that ye ponder still in your hearts; and it grieveth me that I must speak concerning this thing.
-For if ye would hearken unto the Spirit which teacheth a man to pray ye would know that ye must pray; for the evil spirit teacheth not a man to pray, but teacheth him that he must not pray.”5
+For if ye would hearken unto the Spirit which teacheth a man to pray ye would know that ye must pray; for the evil spirit teacheth not a man to pray, but teacheth him that he must not pray.”[^5]

 Second, God is forgotten out of vanity.
 A little prosperity and peace, or even a turn slightly for the better, can bring us feelings of self-sufficiency.
 We can feel quickly that we are in control of our lives, that the change for the better is our own doing, not that of a God who communicates to us through the still, small voice of the Spirit.
 Pride creates a noise within us which makes the quiet voice of the Spirit hard to hear.
 And soon, in our vanity, we no longer even listen for it.
 We can come quickly to think we don’t need it.

 The third cause is rooted deeply within us.
-We are spirit children of a loving Heavenly Father who placed us in mortality to see if we would choose—freely choose—to keep His commandments and come unto His Beloved Son.
+We are spirit children of a loving Heavenly Father, who placed us in mortality to see if we would choose—freely choose—to keep His commandments and come unto His Beloved Son.
 They do not compel us.
 They cannot, for that would interfere with the plan of happiness.
 And so there is in us a God-given desire to be responsible for our own choices.

 That desire to make our own choices is part of the upward pull toward eternal life.
 But it can, if we see life only through our mortal eyes, make dependence on God difficult or even impossible when we feel such a powerful desire to be independent.
 This true doctrine can sound hard:

-“For the natural man is an enemy to God, and has been from the fall of Adam, and will be, forever and ever, unless he yields to the enticings of the Holy Spirit, and putteth off the natural man and becometh a saint through the atonement of Christ the Lord, and becometh as a child, submissive, meek, humble, patient, full of love, willing to submit to all things which the Lord seeth fit to inflict upon him, even as a child doth submit to his father.”6
+“For the natural man is an enemy to God, and has been from the fall of Adam, and will be, forever and ever, unless he yields to the enticings of the Holy Spirit, and putteth off the natural man and becometh a saint through the atonement of Christ the Lord, and becometh as a child, submissive, meek, humble, patient, full of love, willing to submit to all things which the Lord seeth fit to inflict upon him, even as a child doth submit to his father.”[^6]

 Those who submit like a child do it because they know that the Father wants only the happiness of His children and that only He knows the way.
 That is the testimony we must have to keep praying like a submissive child, in the good times as well as the times of trouble.